devanshuyadav/helpage/README.md

 1. [Fork]() the Repository.
 2. Clone the Repository to your Local Environment.
 3. Search for `<WELCOME MESSAGE>` in `/index.html` and Update Your Name there.

+**EDIT :** *"It's not required anymore, the feature is shifted to user side.
+You'll be asked for username and your default theme at startup only once.
+And you can edit that later from homepage only."*
 <br>
 <br>